 The medical needs of premature newborns or ill infants often require that they be separated from their parents temporarily.
 Although doctors may allow parents to hold their infant some of the time, medical care often sharply limits the opportunity for parents to interact with their infant.
 In addition, parents are usually emotionally distressed by their infant's condition.
 It is easy for parents to feel helpless at a time when they are needed most.
 Separation and parental distress can reinforce feelings of inadequacy or guilt, particularly in severely ill infants who are hospitalized for a long time.
+(See also Death and Dying in Children and see Introduction to Death and Dying.)

 Parents need to see, hold, and interact with their infant as soon as possible and as much as possible.
 Even with severely ill infants, parents often can help feed, bathe, and change their infant.
 Skin-to-skin contact between parents and infants is encouraged, because infants who experience skin-to-skin contact gain weight faster than those who do not.
 Breastfeeding may be possible, even if the infant must be fed through a tube at first.
 Many neonatal nurseries help families store and use breast milk for their child.
 Many hospitals encourage parents to stay at their infant's bedside around the clock and even participate in family-oriented hospital rounds where they can interact with doctors, nurses, and other staff and discuss treatment plans.